hari-sikchi/offline_rl/README.md

 # Offline RL Algorithms

 This repository aims to provide a simple PyTorch implementation of state-of-the-art Offline RL methods.
-Some of the methods like AWAC, CQL, MOPO have been tested on MuJoCo locomotion tasks based on d4rl dataset.
+Some of the methods like AWAC, CQL have been tested on MuJoCo locomotion tasks based on d4rl dataset.

 ## Installation